 Having a good understanding of your supply chain helps to define the boundaries of the report and to support the identification of risk regarding modern slavery.

 Information about the business and its supply chains

 7 questions

-- 1a.
-Please enter your organisation details. - Full name of your company
+1a.
+Please enter your organisation details.

 1b.
 Do you want to complete this Modern Slavery Assessment for your organisation as a whole or for a specific contract?